FAQ - Frequently Asked Questions

 What are the requirements for an EtherCAT servo to work with Motion Plus?

 Servo drives that implement the EtherCAT standard with Cia402 motor control profile.
 In particular, the servo drive must support CSP model (cyclic synchronous profile) and DC (distributed clock).
-Find more details here.
+Here is a list of tested servo drives.

 Can I use MotionPlus for indexed motion as well?